Polka Theatre: History

 Polka Theatre started life as a puppet touring company in 1967 under the Artistic Directorship of Richard Gill.
 The theatre venue (formerly the Holy Trinity Halls in Wimbledon) opened on 20 November 1979 and was the UK’s first theatre venue dedicated exclusively to children.
 The opening was marked with a Gala performance attended by Queen Elizabeth The Queen Mother.

 By 1983 Polka was regularly programming and producing productions aimed specifically at children under 5 in its studio space, known as the Adventure Theatre.
 The Adventure Theatre hosts in house productions and visiting productions from the UK and overseas.
 Over recent years Polka has developed its Early Years work for children aged from 6 months.

 Polka Theatre won the Vivien Duffield Theatre Award to begin the audience development initiative, Curtain-Up! in 1994.
 The scheme offers free theatre tickets to disadvantaged schools whose pupils would otherwise not have the opportunity to experience theatre due to financial or other difficulties, supplemented by money to cover transport costs and a free post-show drama workshop to support the visits.
+That same year, Polka also hosted the debut of Fun Song Factory, a series of direct-to-video live shows commissioned by Abbey Home Entertainment, which centered around a factory creating music.
+The show featured presenters Iain Lauchlan, Sarah Davison and Dave Benson Phillips and several children singing a number of famous nursery rhymes and classic children's songs.
+The show is considered one of Polka's most important theatrical premieres.

 The building temporarily closed for a major redevelopment on Monday 18 February 2019, with building work commencing in March 2019.
 The planned reopening was Summer 2020 but was delayed due to the effects of the pandemic.
 Cinderella: the AWESOME Truth was then scheduled for November 2021 as the Theatre's first production after reopening.